josephryan/matemaker/README.md

 ## DESCRIPTION

-`matemaker` has not been tested extensively and is being actively developed.
-Please use with caution.
-I appreciate hearing about your experience with the program.
+I appreciate hearing about your experience with the matemaker.

 `matemaker` will generate a pair of fastq files (left and right) that consist of artificial mate-pairs generated from one or more sequences sent